sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 1. Take a minute to review the response provided by GitHub Copilot.

-    The response should be similar to the following example:
+    The response should be similar to the following markdown and code samples:

     ```markdown